pcktdmp/cef/README.md

 # Motivation

-Learning Go, help people who need to generate CEF events in Golang.
+Learning Go, help people who need to process CEF events in Golang.

 ## TL;DR

+`cefevent` is a [loose implementation](#Not-implemented) of the Common Event Format, the one who processes events needs to handle the [known](https://www.microfocus.com/documentation/arcsight/arcsight-smartconnectors-8.4/pdfdoc/cef-implementation-standard/cef-implementation-standard.pdf) field limits.

 ### Install the package